qubic/qubic-cli/README.md

 `./qubic-cli -nodeip 127.0.0.1 -checktxontick 10600000 TX_HASH`

+### Possible exceptions encountered during build on Linux
+When building the project, you may encounter the following exception under Linux:

+`$ No CMAKE_CXX_COMPILER could be found.`

+This exception can be resolved by installing the following package `build-essential`:

+`sudo apt-get install build-essential`

+---

 More information, please read the help. `./qubic-cli -help`

 #### NOTE: PROPER ACTIONS are needed if you use this tool as a replacement for qubic wallet.
 Please use it with caution.